pulumi/docs/content/blog/announcing-kustomize-support/index.md

 the headache of forking an upstream repo just to make a few tweaks, and then trying to keep those changes in sync!
 Transformations are available for the Helm, Kustomize, and YAML SDKs.

+{{% notes type="info" %}}
+Kustomize overlays can be used for a similar purpose, but require changing files in the directory.
+Transformations happen in memory, and are not persisted to disk.
+Keep both options in mind when you want to modify an existing configuration.
+{{% /notes %}}

 {{< chooser language "typescript,python,csharp,go" >}}

 {{% choosable language typescript %}}